We don’t just sell Visual Communications software and services; we are sold on the benefits.

 Our experts in Visual Communications Strategy got a chance to prove why they are the best in the business.
 They integrated over 300 screens into the building’s design, identifying which screens should be used to display departmental performance metrics and engagement applications.
 They also determined content rotation guidelines, and who would be responsible for curating and designing the content.

-We selected about 30 new apps from the FWI Store, re-branded them and deployed them to the screens identified by our strategic team.
+We selected about 30 new apps, configured them and deployed them to the screens identified by our strategic team.
 Chief among them was our new employee badging app, which integrated with Salesforce and enabled any employee to publicly recognize a co-worker for exceptional performance.
 It displayed a picture of the person being recognized followed by the reasons why, as well as a picture of the employee that initiated the badge.
 Our employees embraced the new format and all of the recognition options and have awarded an average of 145 badges each month since the app was released.

 By glancing to the center of the room, employees can easily find internal communications and by glancing towards the perimeter of the building, they can pick up real-time business productivity information.
 The improvements to our employee communications and meeting room-booking capabilities combined with our KPI screens resulted in dramatic improvements within our enterprise.